Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 * CR: increase code quality & reduce defect rate, mutual learning, feeling better (get team mates attention + share responsability -> team building) - For a introductory presentation: [CRTP]
 * Do it well: use proper tools, including automated static analysis (findbugs, ArtisticStyle for C/C++/Java, checkstyle + [Cyclomatic]), syntax-checkers...); make it part of the process; detail purpose & testing; track CR ids in commits; no meeting -> can be done at anytime; make it constructive, informal & fun
 * cf. [Best practices for code review] [PreMergeCodeReviews]
+* [How to Do Code Reviews Like a Human]:
+  1. Let computers do the boring parts
+  2. Settle style arguments with a style guide
+  3. Start reviewing immediately
+  4. Start high level and work your way down
+  5. Be generous with code examples
+  6. Never say “you”
+  7. Frame feedback as requests, not commands
+  8. Tie notes to principles, not opinions

 ### Code reviews guidelines (from @scharrier)
 Pour tout le monde